okonet/vegandollhouse.com/content/blog/bay-area-vegan-potluck-2015.md

 ---
+section: blog
 author: Robin Means
+thumbnail: /images/pig5.jpg
-date: 2015-08-17 04:13:34 +0000
+date: '2015-08-17 04:13:34 +0000'
-description: '...and how to make a pig from a watermelon'
-section: blog
+title: Bay Area Vegan Potluck 2015
 tags: []
-thumbnail: /images/pig5.jpg
+description: ...and how to make a pig from a watermelon
 thumbnailAlt: watermelon pig
-title: Bay Area Vegan Potluck 2015
 ---

 I typically don't bring melon to potlucks because I know our bodies digest melon differently than other foods, so it's best to eat it by itself.
 However, I couldn't think of a cuter way to serve sangria than from a piggy.

-{{< youtube Qsxyyt-mlGs >}}

 I started by sketching out some plans.

 ![plans for carving a watermelon pig](/images/pig1.jpg)

-Step 1: Cut out the top piece (I drew the line first to make sure I didn't mess up).
+Step 1: Cut out the top piece \(I drew the line first to make sure I didn't mess up\).

 ![Step 1](/images/pig2.jpg)